B. State constitutional provision

 "Every person may speak, write, and publish his sentiments on all subjects, being responsible for the abuse of that right.
-No law shall be passed to restrain or abridge the liberty of speech, of the press.
+No law shall be passed to restrain or abridge the liberty of speech, or of the press.
 In all prosecutions or indictments for libel, the truth may be given in evidence to the jury, and if it appears to the jury that the matter charged as libelous was true, and was published with good motives and for justifiable ends, the party shall be acquitted."

-In holding that the reporter's privilege is constitutionally based, the Iowa Supreme Court cited United States Supreme Court cases that recognized that freedom of speech and freedom of the press, as guaranteed by the First Amendment, are fundamental personal rights.
+In holding that the reporter's privilege is constitutionally based, the Iowa Supreme Court cited United States Supreme Court cases that recognized freedom of speech and freedom of the press, as guaranteed by the First Amendment, are fundamental personal rights.
 Winegard, 258 N.W.2d at 850 (citing Branzburg v.
 Hayes, 408 U.S. 665, 1 Med.
 L. Rptr.
-2617 (1972) and Schneider v.
+2617 (1972); Schneider v.
 State of New Jersey, 308 U.S. 147 (1939)).
 After finding that a reporter's privilege existed, mostly having referenced the United States Constitution, the Iowa Supreme Court cursorily mentioned that their analysis of the federal law was equally applicable to article I, § 7, of the Iowa Constitution.
 Winegard, 258 N.W.2d at 852.
-See also Michael A. Giudicessi, Independent State Grounds for Freedom of Speech and the Press, Article 1, Section 7 of the Iowa Constitution, 38 Drake L. Rev. 9, 26-27 (1988).
+See also Michael A. Giudicessi, Independent State Grounds for Freedom of Speech and of the Press: Article 1, Section 7 of the Iowa Constitution, 38 Drake L. Rev. 9, 26–28 (1988).
 No express shield law provision exists in the Iowa Constitution.

 The Louisiana constitutional reporter's privilege is derived from Article 1, Section 7 of the Louisiana Constitution.
 This Section, entitled Freedom of Expression, is closely related to the First Amendment to the U.S. Constitution.
 Section 7 provides: "No law shall curtail or restrain the freedom of speech or of the press.
 Every person may speak, write, and publish his sentiments on any subject, but is responsible for abuse of that freedom."
 La.
 Const. art.
 1, § 7.